-- 1. Proposal Application Submission.
-Applicant submits a proposal application in accordance with the document submission requirements identified in the QAP and the AHFA, and OHFA receives it by the date listed in the Program Calendar. - 2.
-Proposal Review.
-OHFA reviews proposals for eligibility, ability to proceed, and compliance with IRS requirements.
-Concurrently, OHFA evaluates proposals for financial feasibility and conducts a competitive scoring review.
-OHFA notifies applicants of deficiencies during the review process and provides one week to clarify. - 3.
-Pre- or Post-Award Site Visit.
+- 6. Pre- or Post-Award Site Visit.
 OHFA may conduct a site review to confirm the suitability of a prospective site for the proposed use.
-If a site is deemed unsuitable based on the site review, OHFA will remove the application from further consideration. - 4.
+If a site is deemed unsuitable based on the site review, OHFA will remove the application from further consideration. - 7.
 Announcement of HTC Awards.
 OHFA announces award recipients on its website and by phone and/or in writing.
-Applicants may schedule a meeting with OHFA to plan next steps. - 5.
+Applicants may schedule a meeting with OHFA to plan next steps. - 8.
 Final Application Submission.
 Applicants must submit a final and complete application, including all supporting documentation, by the deadline shown in the Program Calendar.